-A Temporary Limited Easement area totaling 0.0078-acres or 343-square feet will encumber the subject.
-The Temporary Limited Easement is an area of land located along the north side of West Saint Paul Avenue.
-This Temporary Limited Easement area is for grading purposes.
+A Temporary Limited Easement area totaling 0.0269-acres or 1,170-square feet will encumber the subject.
+The Temporary Limited Easement is an area of land located along the north side of West Saint Paul Avenue and west side of Fuller Street.
+This Temporary Limited Easement areas are for grading purposes.
 According to the City of Waukesha project engineer, Mr. Craig Ausen the construction start date and completion date for this project should be February 1, 2022 through June 30, 2023 (17 months).
 The duration of the Temporary Limited Easement is the time period between the date of appraisal (March 25, 2021) and the scheduled construction completion date (June 30, 2023) or approximately 28 months.